-Fig 5. original binary image (left), and extracted handwriting (right).
+Fig. 3 original binary image (left), and extracted handwriting (right).

-4.2.5.
-The Extreme Cases
+5.2.5.
+The extreme cases

-We may consider the checks shown already in Figs. 4 and 5 ordinary cases of bank cheks written with full spontaneity, as ordinary cases.
+We may consider the checks shown already in Figs. 3 ordinary cases of bank cheks written with full spontaneity, as ordinary cases.
 Now what happen if the check image can be considered to have uexpected content (no handwriting or full of noise, as the cases c and d in Fig. 1.).
-The result of these two checks is shown below in Fig. 6.
+The result of these two checks is shown below in Fig. 4.
 As can be seen, we got almost complete perfomance where in the no handwriting check we detected no handwriting, and the heavy noie in the noisy check was removed without effect on the handwriting detected completely, with only on prined letter (can be removed by post processing).

-At this point of development, the company asked whether the system can extract Chinese handwriting and sent us a test check shown in Fig. 8(a).
-We started to work with this check using our ESGMIPA, and displayed the number of the connected component (object) directly beside it as shown in Fig. 7.
-This way of display is very handy and gives us better understanding of the image components at a glance.
-We could in a few hours modify the content of the KB of the ES to get the result shown in Fig. 8 (b).
-The input image without handwriting by ANDing is shown in Fig.8 (c).
+At this point of development, the company asked whether the system can extract Chinese handwriting, and sent us a test check shown in Fig. 5(left).
+We started to work with this check using our SM, We could in a few hours modify the content of the KB of the ES to get the result shown in Fig. 5 (right) where we got excellent result.